Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 Property assignment `a.x = y` is resolved the same way as if it was replaced with a special function call `a.x$set(y)` and each property `var/val x: T` was replaced with a corresponding function `fun x$set(value: T)`  having all the same extension receiver parameters, context receiver parameters, type parameters and scope as the original property and providing direct access to the property setter.
 For different flavors of property declarations and setters, refer to [corresponding section][Property declaration].
-Please note that, although a readonly property declaration (using the keyword `val`) does not allow for assignment or having a setter, it still takes part in overload resolution for property assignment and may still be picked up as a candidate.
+Please note that, although a read-only property declaration (using the keyword `val`) does not allow for assignment or having a setter, it still takes part in overload resolution for property assignment and may still be picked up as a candidate.
 Such a candidate (in case it is selected as the final candidate) will result in compiler error at later stages of compilation.

-> Note: informally, one may look at property assignment resolution as a sub-kind of readonly property resolution described above, first resolving the property as if it was accessed in a readonly fashion, and then using the setter.
+> Note: informally, one may look at property assignment resolution as a sub-kind of read-only property resolution described above, first resolving the property as if it was accessed in a read-only fashion, and then using the setter.
-> Readonly property access and property assignment syntax used in the same position **never** resolve to different property candidates
+> Read-only property access and property assignment syntax used in the same position **never** resolve to different property candidates

 > Example: one may consider property access in class `B` to be resolved as if it has been transformed to class `BB`.
-> Declaration bodies for ephemeral functions are ommited to avoid confusion
+> Declaration bodies for ephemeral functions are omitted to avoid confusion
 >
 > ```kotlin
 > class B {